 If you had ever had a firsthand experience of ulcer, you would understand better the pains ulcer patients go through.
 The good thing about ulcer though is that it can be managed with the right medications and change of lifestyle.
 Avoiding the triggers is also very important.
-In this article, we are going to examine the two common types of peptic ulcers which are gastric and duodenal ulcers.
+In this article, we are going to examine the two common types of peptic ulcers.

 What are peptic ulcers?